-For the 2012/2013 year the Authority has identified the following service performance outputs and performance measures for investment:
+For the 2013/2014 year the Authority has identified the following service performance outputs and performance measures for investment:

-1 1 OUTPUTS MEASURES Manage investments to maximise returns over the long term, without undue risk to the Fund as a whole, in accordance with best practice portfolio management.
-Fund return versus the IPM.
-Actual performance (returns and assessed risk) compared to the RP to determine the added value of alternative asset exposures and active management (net of additional fees and costs).
+OUTPUTS MEASURES Manage investments to maximise returns over the long term, without undue risk to the Fund as a whole, in accordance with best practice portfolio management.
+Fund return and risk versus the IPM and Risk Parameter over rolling 10 years.
+Actual performance (returns and assessed risk) compared to the Reference Portfolio over rolling 3 years to determine the added value of alternative asset exposures and active management (net of additional fees and costs).
 Expected and actual volatility of Fund returns versus the Risk Parameter.
-All measured with reference to independent market valuations by the custodian and by the Authority's investment management staff.
+All measured with reference to independent market valuations by the custodian and assessed by the Authority's investment management staff.
 Endeavour to achieve competitive investment costs justified by value added.
 Comparison of investment managers' actual performance against contracted mandates and representative benchmarks, measured independently by the custodian and assessed by the Authority's investment management staff, with monthly management reporting and quarterly reporting to the Board.
-Comparison of expected and actual value added, in terms of excess return (net of additional expenses) and/or reduced risk, versus the RP.
+Comparison of expected and actual value added, in terms of excess return (net of additional expenses) and/or reduced risk, versus the Reference Portfolio.
 Annual comparison of the Fund's performance and cost structure with those of similar organisations, prepared by independent party.
 Independent statutory review every 5 years.
-Monitor individual investment managers to ensure compliance with contracted mandates and, where appropriate, out performance against benchmarks. • External review by independent adviser and regular reviews by the Authority's investment management staff.
-Maintain a SIPSP that meets best practice.
-Periodic review by independent adviser to assess whether the SIPSP meets best practice and is relevant.
+Monitor individual investment managers to ensure compliance with contracted mandates and, where appropriate, outperformance against benchmarks. • External review by independent adviser and regular reviews by the Authority's investment management staff.

-OUTPUTS MEASURES Comply with the SIPSP.
+OUTPUTS MEASURES Maintain a SIPSP that meets best practice. • Periodic review by independent adviser to assess whether the SIPSP meets best practice and is relevant.
+Comply with the SIPSP.
 No unauthorised variations from the SIPSP (which may be varied by the Board from time to time) identified on annual review.
 Actual asset allocation rebalanced monthly to within rebalancing tolerances set out in the SIPSP.
 Investment manager risk remains in line with expectation by comparing investment managers' actual risk profiles against expected risk.
-Review of quarterly key performance indicators to determine that the custodian's performance meets its Service Level Agreement.
+Review of custodian's performance against key performance indicators quarterly to determine that it meets its Service Level Agreement.
+No direct investments that breach the responsible investment policies set out in the SIPSP.
+All investments in collective investment vehicles (CIVs) in accordance with responsible investment policies in the SIPSP.
+CIVs notified of the Board's responsible investment policies.
+Measured by internal and external review.
 Put in place a sound investment strategy consistent with the SIPSP and the Authority's Beliefs. • Board review of the investment strategy, including the key investment and taxation assumptions, at least annually that confirms the strategy is consistent with the SIPSP and the Authority's Beliefs.
-Ensure compliance with Responsible Investment Policies, including the Board's policies on ethical investment.
-No investments that breach the Responsible Investment Policies and the Board's policies on ethical investment.
-Measured by internal and external review.
-Collaborate with other CFIs to increase the extent to which the Authority meets the aspirational principles established by UNPRI consistent with its other investment responsibilities.
-Above average ratings on the implementation of the aspirational principles established by UNPRI, assessed by UNPRI review.
-Ensure the Authority complies with the GSF Act. • Conclusions of in-house legal compliance programme developed with advice from the Authority's legal firm.
+Collaborate with other CFIs to monitor environmental, social and governance (ESG) risks of investments, engage with companies with negative ESG issues, encourage integration of ESG issues into investment arrangements where consistent with financial objectives, and maintain a list of excluded investments.
+Avoidance of negative ESG issues.
+Advice to investment managers on policies and exclusions.
+Updated exclusion list.
+Participation in successful engagements.
+Ensure the Authority complies with the GSF Act.
+Conclusions of in-house legal compliance programme developed with advice from the Authority's legal firm.